teuk/mediabot_v3/docs/PLUGIN_ARCHITECTURE.md

 system permissions.
 Process separation and bounded JSON are not an operating system sandbox.

-## Target API v3
+## API v3 foundation

-An API v3 package will be a directory rather than a loose script pair:
+An API v3 package is a directory rather than a loose script pair:

 ```text
 plugins/<slug>/